20 Ways to Use Cold Pressed Virgin Coconut Oil

 • Hydrogenated coconut oil

-Why is virgin coconut oil better?
+So, why is virgin coconut oil better?
 Virgin coconut oil, also referred to as raw, unrefined, or cold pressed coconut oil, is best both in terms of quality and affordability.

 II.
-Single Press: Its 'virgin' status stems from the oil being ‘single-pressed’, (without the coconut oil being pressed a multitude of times) ensuring superior quality often graded as "Grade A" oil.
+Single Press: Its 'virgin' status stems from the oil being ‘single-pressed’, (without the coconut oil being pressed a multitude of times), ensuring superior quality often graded as "Grade A" oil.

 III.
 Nutrient-dense: Minimal heat application retains its original flavour, aroma.
 The cold pressed coconut oil extraction eliminates processes like solvent and refining, bleaching, and deodorizing thereby keeping intact the original nutritional richness, including medium-chain fatty acids, phytonutrients, and antioxidants.